UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Git tells us what we need to know:
+Git tells us what we need to do:

 ```text
 use "git add" and/or "git commit -a"